reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-+ Lines 9 through 12 define Alice's interface as the `{!reach} Player` interface, plus an integer value called `{!reach} wager`.
++ Lines 9 through 12 define Alice's interface as the `{!rsh} Player` interface, plus an integer value called `{!rsh} wager`.
-+ Lines 13 through 16 do the same for Bob, where he has a method called `{!reach} acceptWager` that can look at the wager value.
++ Lines 13 through 16 do the same for Bob, where he has a method called `{!rsh} acceptWager` that can look at the wager value.

 Each of the three parts of the application have to be updated to deal with the wager.